Ganellon/encee/README.md

 There are two major obstacles to wider adoption of MFA for CLI or SDK as a regular practice.
 First is the AWS documentation; it is incomplete and frustratingly inaccurate.
 Second is the number of steps required to persist temporary credentials so that they can be used for the duration of a session; it's too complicated, so therefore, no one uses it.
 Encee is the solution to both.

-## What is Encee?
-Encee is the concatenation of letters "N" and "C" for "Noob Cop".
-No one wants to be thought of as a noob, but we all make simple mistakes; Encee ensures that simple mistakes don't become costly catastrophes.
-The project needed a name, and Encee is easier on the ego than Noob Cop.

 ## Solution Files
 * IPRestriction.json -- IP / CIDR Restriction Policy doc for AWS
 * MFARequired.json -- MFA Requirement Policy doc for AWS